doniaskima/about-js/Ajax/redme.md

 4-can be used with other protocls than HTTP
 5-can be used ith other protocls than HTTP
 6-Can work with data other than XML (Json plain text)

+Libraries and Other Methods
+1-Jquery
+2-Axios
+3-superagent
+4-Fetch API for
+5-PRototype
+6-Node HTTP